cbattenplowright/annas_restaurant_recommender/README.md

 ## The RESTful route endpoints:

-The REST controllers provide GET, POST, PUT and DELETE routes as well as routes to obtain a list of restaurants filtered by borough, by restaurant and any combination of both.
+The REST controllers provide GET, POST, PUT and DELETE routes as well as routes to obtain a list of restaurants filtered by borough, by cuisine and any combination of both.

 ### GET